ml-explore/mlx/docs/src/usage/indexing.rst

 Indexing with boolean masks is something that MLX may support in the future.
 In general, MLX has limited support for operations for which outputs *shapes* are dependent on input *data*.
-Other examples of these types of operation which MLX does not yet support include :func:`numpy.nonzero` and the single input version of :func:`numpy.where`.
+Other examples of these types of operations which MLX does not yet support include :func:`numpy.nonzero` and the single input version of :func:`numpy.where`.

 In Place Updates